Making delicious coffee in your cafetière is quite easy, but if you want to achieve exceptional results, you need to own a few additional accessories.

-On the other side, because of the design of its stainless steel flat burrs, the Fellow Ode grinds faster than other alternatives.
+On the other side, because of the design of its stainless steel flat burrs, the Fellow Ode grinds faster than other devices.

-Click here to see the current price and more photos on Amazon.
+Click here to check out its price and more photos on Amazon.

 The Baratza Virtuoso + is an electric grinder with commercial-grade conical burrs that will grind your beans uniformly on coarse settings.

 This makes it ideal for those who mainly use a French press to prepare their coffee.

 It also has a built-in digital timer that you can set from 0.1 to 40 seconds.

 This is convenient as it allows for repeatable dosing.